john-cd/rust_howto/bk/src/categories/computer-vision/opencv.md

 - Machine Learning: Integrating [machine learning][p-machine-learning] algorithms for tasks like image classification, pattern recognition, and more.
 - 3D Vision: Working with depth cameras, stereo vision, and 3D reconstruction.

 OpenCV is written in C++ but offers interfaces for other languages, including Rust.
-It's [cross-platform][p-cross-platform], running on various operating systems (Windows, Linux, macOS, Android, iOS), and is used in a wide range of applications, including:
+It is [cross-platform][p-cross-platform], running on various operating systems (Windows, Linux, macOS, Android, iOS), and is used in a wide range of applications, including:

 - Computer Vision Research: Providing a standard platform for implementing and [testing][p-testing] computer vision algorithms.
 - Industrial Automation: Enabling tasks like quality control, object recognition, and robotic vision.